Binxly/Atomizer/README.md

 # Atomizer: Turn notes into ideas

+**NOTE: THIS PLUGIN IS CURRENTLY IN ITS EARLY STAGES OF DEVELOPMENT.
+UPDATES WILL BE SPARSE UNTIL I HAVE MORE TIME TO DEDICATE TO ADDING FEATURES!
+THANK YOU FOR THE FEEDBACK SO FAR! :)**

 This plugin helps break down large notes into smaller, "atomic" style notes and ideas, using the OpenAI API.

 ## Requirements